DFE-Digital/rsd-frontdoor/docs/complete_fd_rules.md

 ## Operators

 Current "operators" in use include:
- - Begins With - any request route that begins with the specified route will be have the front door rule applied. `projects/*` matches: `projects/foo`, `projects/bar`
+ - BeginsWith - any request route that begins with the specified route will be have the front door rule applied. `projects/*` matches: `projects/foo`, `projects/bar`
+ - EndWith - any request route that end with the specified route will be have the front door rule applied. `/tasks/handover` matches: `project/123/tasks/handover`
  - Equal - the route must be an exact match. `projects/foo/bar` matches only: `projects/foo/bar`
  - RegEx - the route will have to match a RegEx pattern